 While many of us have been burning wood for many years, gas-fired hearth appliances have become more and more popular.
 You may be wondering if switching to gas is the right call for you.
 There are plenty of things to consider, but we’ve put together this page as a resource for you.
-We’ll go through the pros, the cons, and the basics on buying LP gas and natural gas.
+We’ll go through the pros, the cons, and the basics

 Here are some great reasons to choose a gas stove or fireplace:

 - No mess — With a gas stove or fireplace, there’s no mess; no wood to buy, season, and stack; no ashes to shovel; and no dribbles across the floor.

 - Convenience — Forget about putting in work just to relax.
 Turn heat on or off with a remote or thermostat and turn the flame up or down in an instant to achieve just the right ambiance and comfort level for your space.